NVIDIA/NeMo/docs/source/nlp/token_classification.rst

 Token Classification (Named Entity Recognition) Model
 =====================================================

-Token Classification model supports named entity recognition (NER) and other token level classification tasks, as long as the data follows the format specified below.
+The Token Classification model supports named entity recognition (NER) and other token level classification tasks, as long as the data follows the format specified below.

 We're going to use NER task throughout this section.
 NER, also referred to as entity chunking, identification or extraction, is the